-2.20 REPORTING TO PARENTS GUIDELINES
+2.16 REPORTING TO PARENTS GUIDELINES

-Students are issued with an interim report in term one and a formal report at the end of each semester (term 2 and term 4).
-Additional methods of reporting which class teachers may choose to include are student work samples/portfolio books, student-parent-teacher interviews or learning journeys.
+Students are issued with a formal report at the end of each semester (term 2 and term 4).

 A whole school 'Celebration of Learning' parent open night is held towards the end of term three each year.
 This provides family members with an opportunity to view and celebrate the work students have been completing throughout the year.
-It is a wonderful way for the school community to demonstrate to the children, how much they value education.

-2.21 HOMEWORK GUIDELINES
+2.17 HOMEWORK GUIDELINES